richonguzman/LoRa_APRS_Tracker/README.md

 # Richonguzman / CD2RXU LoRa APRS Tracker/Station

 This firmware is for using ESP32 based boards with LoRa Modules and GPS to live in the APRS world.
-(NOTE: To take advantage of Tx/Rx capabilities of this **Tracker** you should have an Tx/Rx LoRa iGate (near you) like <a href="https://github.com/richonguzman/LoRa_APRS_iGate" target="_blank">this firmware</a>.
+(NOTE: To use Tx/Rx capabilities of this **Tracker** you should have an Tx/Rx <a href="https://github.com/richonguzman/LoRa_APRS_iGate" target="_blank">LoRa iGate</a> near you)

 ____________________________________________________
 - NOW WE HAVE A MENU !!! (just pushing the central button IO38)